DawidMa/sheeshApp/documentation/srs.md

 #### **3.2.1 Smartphone user**

-#### 0.3.2.2Today almost every person has a smartphone and knows how to use an android application.
+Today almost every person has a smartphone and knows how to use an android application.
 Our target is to designing the interface for the user as simple and intuitive as possible.
 Our blog serves as a guide.

 #### **3.3.2 Using a browser**